opencomputeproject/SAI/doc/fw/SAI-FW-API.md

 #### 4.6.1 Create Firmware with admin state as LOAD

 This will only load the firmware.
-If there is a previously loaded firmware and is not unloaded, this API sequence should return error.
+If there is a previously loaded firmware and is not unloaded, this API sequence must return error.

 ```c
 attrs[1].id = SAI_FW_ATTR_FW_ADMIN_STATE;